IBM Cloud Docs

 Create the backup system before an outage incident occurs in your primary location.
 To maintain continuous protection, as recommended, automate the process to generate the backup and run it periodically.

-2. Create and configure an instance of App ID in another region (for example, a secondary location).
+2. Create and configure an instance of App ID in another region.

 3. Set up a process to store the backup and restore it in the App ID instance that is in the secondary location.